The Space Law Review: United Kingdom

 The UK was one of the initial states to adopt national space legislation to regulate the space operational activities of private commercial entities.

-The UK government takes an outcomes-based approach to regulation, rather than a prescriptive approach.
+The government takes an outcomes-based approach to regulation, rather than a prescriptive approach.
 It often encourages applicants to develop their own solutions to achieve the regulatory outcomes necessary.

 - launch operator;